 Emergency Shelter

 The CMHA’s goals are to promote good mental health, prevent further illness, offer treatment, support recovery, and provide mental health education in the communities of London, Middlesex, Exeter, and Goderich.
-They work with a number of different agencies in London to provide support to people with mental illnesses.
-CMHA promotes mental wellness through responsive and innovative services and empower individuals on their recovery journey.
+They work with different agencies in London to provide support to people with mental illnesses.
+CMHA promotes mental wellness through responsive and innovative services and empowers individuals on their recovery journey.
 They offer a variety of housing for those with various mental illnesses.

 Some organizations in association with CMHA are Eating Disorders Residence, My Sister’s Place, Transitional Shared Living Youth Home, and Crisis Stabilization Space.